 - It flourishes in partial to full shade

 - It requires low maintenance and moderate watering

 - Its mature size is 90 cm to 150 cm in height and width

 - It is showy and resistant to deer and rabbits

 - Box plant is perfect for beds and borders, hedges, and screens.
-You can also grow it in containers or as ground cover.
+You can also grow it in containers or as ground cover with blue flowers.

 Japanese Aralia (Fatsia japonica)

 It is an evergreen shrub that flaunts magnificent foliage and clusters of white blooms.
 The palmate leaves are dark green with numerous white speckles, and the flowers form into beautiful blackberries.
 It is ornamental and showy.

 - It grows best in moist, well-drained sand, chalk, clay, or loam with a neutral, acidic, or alkaline pH